Jammy2211/PyAutoLens/paper/paper.md

 imaged source galaxy whose light has been distorted into an Einstein ring.
 The central panel shows a `PyAutoLens` reconstruction of the lensed source's light, where the foreground lens's light was simultaneously fitted for and subtracted to reveal the source.
-The right panel shows a pixelized reconstruction of the source's unlensed light distribution, which is created using a model of the lens galaxy's mass to trace backwards how the source's light is gravitationally lensed.
+The right panel shows a pixelized reconstruction of the source's unlensed light distribution performed by `PyAutoLens`, which is created using a model of the lens galaxy's mass to trace backwards how the source's light is gravitationally lensed.

 ![Hubble Space Telescope imaging of the strong lens SLACSJ1430+1405 (left column), a fit to its lensed source galaxy (middle column) and unlensed source reconstruction (right column) using `PyAutoLens`.\label{figure:example}](imageaxis.png)